 Before you jump into a heat pump cost calculator, a little prep work can make a huge difference in the accuracy of your estimate.
 Think of it like gathering your ingredients before you start cooking—it makes the whole process smoother and gives you a much better result.
 Taking a few minutes to collect some key information about your home and your current system will help you get a realistic snapshot of your potential costs.
 This isn’t about becoming an HVAC expert overnight; it’s simply about understanding your starting point so you can make a more informed decision.

-Gather Your Home’s Details and Measurements
+Step 1: Gather Your Home’s Key Details

 First things first, grab a notepad or open a new document on your computer.
 You’ll want to have some basic information ready to plug into the calculator.
 Most tools will ask for your zip code to factor in local pricing and climate data.
 You’ll also need your home’s approximate square footage, which is the biggest factor in determining the right size for your new heat pump.